Chapter 66 BWV 54 Widerstehe doch der Sünde

 The movement ends with no less gusto than that with which it began.
 Bach does not reprise the full ritornello theme, however, perhaps because the fugue subject has already appeared a couple of dozen times in less than seventy bars.
 He contents himself with one final high and triumphant statement in the continuo line before, like vanquished sin, it dissipates and disappears.

 In the twenty-first century both male and female altos perform these cantatas and the assiduous listener will find many excellent recordings to enjoy and compare.
-Those of the veteran innovator Alfred Deller should not be missed.
+Those of the veteran innovator Alfred Deller, who almost single handedly revived the counter tenor repertoire and technique, should not be missed.